 Subject to change pending course needs.
 Check with other students if you miss a class.

-Read over the guidelines and discussion in handout.
+Read over the guidelines for summary on website or in Canvas files.

 1. Write a summary of Hannon's article.